cs-fullstack-2019-fall/frontend-halfday1-b-flashfan88/README.md

 ### Challenge3
 Make keyboard and mouse options.
 Disable and stop events from counting the points when the option is not chosen.

+### Kenn's Notes:
+Looks like the buttons disappear after clicking them and not allowing more clicks.
+Unfortunately you used the very old HTML version of click and the javascript version you're not supposed to use.
+It's suggested to use addEVentListener.
+The button is disappearing because the id score1 is on the h1 with a button inside of that as well.